-It typically takes about three-to-four weeks for a budget to be processed and brought up for review.
-After that time, you’ll receive an email from firstname.lastname@example.org with an RSVP request to one of our Tuesday or Thursday night allocation meetings.
-At your meeting, you’ll discuss your travel experience and budget with a Sub-Committee of about five-to-seven members with a Sub-Committee Chair leading the meeting and one adviser guiding the group.
+It typically takes about four weeks for a budget to be processed and brought up for review.
+After that time, you’ll receive an email from firstname.lastname@example.org with an RSVP request to one of our allocation meetings.
+At your meeting, you’ll discuss your program and budget with a Sub-Committee of about five members with a Sub-Committee Chair leading the meeting and one adviser guiding the group.
 After your meeting, you should hear back with an email from email@example.com containing your allocation letter with the Committee’s allocation decision.

-After attending your travel experience, return all of boarding passes to the UPAC office.
-Once UPAC has verified that you’ve submitted your boarding passes and Travel Registration Form, a copy of your allocation letter will be sent to the Associated Student Activities (ASA) office in 240 HUB within two-to-three business days, when allocated funds will be placed into your restricted “10” account.
+Once UPAC has verified that you’ve submitted your Travel Registration Form, a copy of your allocation letter will be sent to the Associated Student Activities (ASA) office in 240 HUB within two to three business days, when allocated funds will be placed into your restricted “10” account.
 From there, you can seek reimbursement for your travel experience’s expenses from the ASA office.
 Any other instructions or stipulations will be listed on your UPAC allocation letter.

-Before attending an international travel experience, you’ll need to meet with an international travel advisor to go over University requirements for international travel.
-To set up this meeting, email firstname.lastname@example.org.
+Before attending an international travel experience, you’ll need to meet with Travel Safety Network.
+Head to tsn.psu.edu for additional information on how to submit your travel.

 OrgCentral International Travel Funding Request Instructions